automerge/automerge-classic/README.md

 a string that uniquely identifies the current node, like with `Automerge.init()`.
 Unless you know what you are doing, it is recommended that you omit the `actorId` argument.

+The document object should be treated as immutable, and should only be modified with `Automerge.change` as explained below.
+At the moment, Automerge does not enforce this immutability due to the [performance cost](https://github.com/automerge/automerge/issues/177).
+If you want to make the document object strictly immutable you can pass an option: `Automerge.init({freeze: true})` or `Automerge.load(string, {freeze: true})`.

 ### Manipulating and inspecting state

-`Automerge.change(doc, message, callback)` enables you to modify an Automerge document `doc`.
+`Automerge.change(doc, message, callback)` enables you to modify an Automerge document `doc`, returning an updated copy of the document.
+The `doc` object **must never be modified** directly;
-The `doc` object is not modified directly, since it is immutable; instead, `Automerge.change()` returns an updated copy of the document.
-The `callback` function is called with a mutable copy of `doc`, as shown below.
+rather, the `callback` function you pass to `Automerge.change()` is called with a mutable version of `doc`, as shown below.
 The `message` argument allows you to attach an arbitrary string to the change, which is not interpreted by Automerge, but saved as part of the change history.
 The `message` argument is optional; if you want to omit it, you can simply call `Automerge.change(doc, callback)`.